ronxldwilson/disruptiq-notes/raw-one-file-script/README.md

 - **Command not found (e.g., wc, du)**: Ensure you're using a Bash environment with Unix tools

 ### For Python Version
-- **Python not found**: Install Python 3 and ensure it's in your PATH
+- **Python not found**: Install Python 3.6+ and ensure it's in your PATH
-- **Module errors**: The script uses only standard library modules
+- **Module errors**: The script uses standard library modules (concurrent.futures for parallelism)
+- **Performance issues**: For massive repos, ensure multi-core CPU; adjust chunk_size in code if memory is limited

 ### General
 - **Directory not found**: Ensure the repo directory exists and is a Git repository